imkeines/eda_quality/README.md

 The package requires a Python version >= 3.7.

 ## Examples
-Jupyter notebooks on how to use this package to explore and preprocess enviroCar trajectory data can be found in the examples folder:
-[examples folder](https://github.com/imkeines/eda_quality/tree/main/examples )
+Jupyter notebooks on how to use this package to explore and preprocess enviroCar trajectory data can be found in the [examples folder](https://github.com/imkeines/eda_quality/tree/main/examples )

 ## License ##